NVIDIA-Omniverse/kit-extension-sample-csv-reader/tutorial/tutorial.md

 ### 4.3 :...and now changing the color
-As you noticed, or try looking again at the code above, we do use function _AddTranslateOp().Set_ that we associate to the shape _nextShape_ currently being created.
+As you notice, we do use the function _AddTranslateOp().Set_ that we associate to the shape _nextShape_ currently being created.

 But if we would like as well to change the color of this one?